hmiedema9/xm-labs-chef-server/README.md

 Whether you have five or five thousand servers, Chef lets you manage them all by turning infrastructure into code.
 Infrastructure described as code is flexible, versionable, human-readable, and testable.
 Check out the sweet video [here](media/mysweetvideo.mov).

 # Pre-Requisites
 * Chef Recipe or Chef custom Event Handler.
-The   See the following Chef documentation for instructions on how to configure a custom Event Handler.
+See the following Chef documentation for instructions on how to configure a custom Event Handler.
 [Chef Event Handler Help Docs](https://docs.chef.io/handlers.html)
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!
 * xMatters ChefServer Communication Plan (see zip file in above files) imported into xMatters or created in xMatters.